-P5ND2 SE Floppy Disk Drive Connector
+P5N-E SLI Floppy Disk Drive Connector

-2. IDE connectors (40-1 pin PRI_IDE, SEC_IDE)
+2. IDE connector (40-1 pin PRI_IDE, SEC_IDE)

-The onboard IDE connectors are for Ultra DMA 133/100/66 signal cables.
-There are three connectors on each Ultra DMA 133/100/66 signal cable: blue, black, and gray.
-Connect the blue connector to the motherboard's IDE connector, then select one of the following modes to configure your device(s).
+The onboard IDE connector is for the Ultra DMA 133/100/66/33 signal cable.
+There are four connectors on each Ultra DMA 133/100/66/33 signal cable: blue, black, and gray.
+Connect the blue connector to the motherboard's IDE connector, then select one of the following modes to configure your device.

 Drive jumper setting Mode of device(s) Cable connector

 Single device Cable-Select or Master - Black

 Two devices Cable-Select Master Black

 Slave Gray

 Master Master Black or gray

-Slave Slave Black of gray
+Slave Slave

 - Pin 20 on the IDE connector is removed to match the covered hole on the Ultra DMA cable connector.
-This prevents incorrect insertion when you connect the IDE cable. - Use the 80-conductor IDE cable for Ultra DMA 133/100/66 IDE devices.
+This prevents incorrect insertion when you connect the IDE cable. - Use the 80-conductor IDE cable for Ultra DMA 133/100/66/33 IDE devices.